John Herschel: Visit to South Africa

 He declined an offer from the Duke of Sussex that they travel to South Africa on a Navy ship.

 Herschel had his own inherited money and he paid £500 for passage on the S.S.
 Mountstuart Elphinstone.
 He, his wife, their three children and his 20 inch telescope departed from Portsmouth on 13 November 1833.

 The voyage to South Africa was made to catalogue the stars, nebulae, and other objects of the southern skies.
 This was to be a completion as well as extension of the survey of the northern heavens undertaken initially by his father William Herschel.
-He arrived in Cape Town on 15 January 1834 and set up a private 21 ft telescope at Feldhausen at Claremont, a suburb of Cape Town.
+He arrived in Cape Town on 15 January 1834 and set up a private 21 ft telescope at Feldhausen (site of present day Grove Primary School) at Claremont, a suburb of Cape Town.
 Amongst his other observations during this time was that of the return of Comet Halley.
 Herschel collaborated with Thomas Maclear, the Astronomer Royal at the Cape of Good Hope and the members of the two families became close friends.
 During this time, he also witnessed the Great Eruption of Eta Carinae (December 1837).

 In addition to his astronomical work, however, this voyage to a far corner of the British empire also gave Herschel an escape from the pressures under which he found himself in London, where he was one of the most sought-after of all British men of science.
 While in southern Africa, he engaged in a broad variety of scientific pursuits free from a sense of strong obligations to a larger scientific community.
 It was, he later recalled, probably the happiest time in his life.
+A village in the contemporary province of Eastern Cape is named after him.

 Herschel combined his talents with those of his wife, Margaret, and between 1834 and 1838 they produced 131 botanical illustrations of fine quality, showing the Cape flora.
 Herschel used a camera lucida to obtain accurate outlines of the specimens and left the details to his wife.
 Even though their portfolio had been intended as a personal record, and despite the lack of floral dissections in the paintings, their accurate rendition makes them more valuable than many contemporary collections.
 Some 112 of the 132 known flower studies were collected and published as Flora Herscheliana in 1996.
 The book also included work by Charles Davidson Bell and Thomas Bowler.

 As their home during their stay in the Cape, the Herschels had selected 'Feldhausen' ("Field Houses"), an old estate on the south-eastern side of Table Mountain.
 Here John set up his reflector to begin his survey of the southern skies.